camunda/camunda/docs/src/operate-deployment-guide/configuration.md

 Operate stores and reads data in/from Elasticsearch.

 ## Settings to connect
+Operate supports [basic authentication](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/setting-up-authentication.html) for elasticsearch.
+Set the appropriate username/password combination in the configuration to use it.

 Either set `host` and `port` (deprecated) or `url` (recommended)

 Name | Description | Default value